Anthony-ZC/DRMPC_plus/readme.md

 #### Asynchronous Control Simulation

-This is a one-step further extension, in which we let the simulating time in Simulink much smaller than the sampling time for DRMPC, whichs simulates a closer continuous environment.
+This is a one-step further extension, in which we let the simulating time in Simulink (0.01s) much smaller than the sampling time for DRMPC (0.05s), whichs simulates a closer continuous environment.

 ## How to use